 Applicants will be admitted with regular status to a diploma or certificate program with the following scores:

-Administrative Support Assistant, Advanced Shielded Metal Arc Welder, Air Conditioning Technician Assistant, Automotive Chassis Technician Specialist, Automotive Climate Control Technician, Automotive Electrical/Electronic Systems Tech, Automotive Engine Performance Tech, Automotive Engine Repair Tech, Automotive Transmission/Transaxle Tech Specialist, Basic Shielded Metal Arc Welder, Commercial Truck Driving, Commercial Wiring, Diesel Engine Service Technician, Diesel Truck Maintenance Technician, Diesel Electrical/Electronic Systems Tech, Early Childhood Care and Education Basics, Early Childhood Program Administration, Gas Metal Arc Welder, Gas Tungsten Arc Welder, Human Resource Management Specialist, Introduction to Criminal Justice, Microsoft Excel Application Professional, Microsoft Office Applications Professional, Microsoft Word Application Professional, Shampoo Technician, Wildlife Management Assistant
+Administrative Support Assistant, Advanced Shielded Metal Arc Welder, Air Conditioning Technician Assistant, Automotive Chassis Technician Specialist, Automotive Climate Control Technician, Automotive Electrical/Electronic Systems Tech, Automotive Engine Performance Tech, Automotive Engine Repair Tech, Automotive Transmission/Transaxle Tech Specialist, Basic Shielded Metal Arc Welder, Commercial Truck Driving, Commercial Wiring, Diesel Engine Service Technician, Diesel Truck Maintenance Technician, Diesel Electrical/Electronic Systems Tech, Early Childhood Care and Education Basics, Early Childhood Program Administration, Gas Metal Arc Welder, Gas Tungsten Arc Welder, Hair Designer, Human Resource Management Specialist, Introduction to Criminal Justice, Microsoft Excel Application Professional, Microsoft Office Applications Professional, Microsoft Word Application Professional, Salon & Spa Support Specialist, Wildlife Management Assistant

 Applicants will be admitted to these programs if they have met regular diploma or certificate level score requirements or have met the requirements listed below: